Undergraduate Course Catalog 2016-2017

-Students interested in pursuing a career in government, public service, business, communications, or the law can add a breadth of perspective through the minor.
+Students interested in pursuing a career in government, business, communications, or the law can add a breadth of perspective through the politics and the economy minor.

-The political economy minor consists of five courses (20 credits total).
-Students must take five of the following courses, with no more than THREE from the same designation (e.g., no more than three ECN or three POLT), and no more than THREE at the 400 level:
+The politics and the economy minor consists of five courses (20 credits total).
+Students must take five of the following courses, with no more than THREE from the same designation (e.g., no more than three ECN or three POLT/PS), and no more than THREE at the 400 level:

 ECN 411, Introduction to Macroeconomic Principles

 ECN 635, Money, Banking, and Macroeconomic Activity

 ECN 650, Economics for Managers

 POLT 500, American Public Policy

 POLT 743, Comparative Political Economy